Workshop at ACI2021, hosted online by Indiana University Bloomsbury

 During the workshop, we will discuss enrichment goals provided by domain experts and explore ideas in small teams.
 As the day progresses, people are encouraged to move between teams and focus on one species for a focused concept development session.
 Ideas will be presented and shared with the wider community.

-Fiona French: Senior Lecturer in Computing at London Metropolitan University.
+Fiona French is a Senior Lecturer in Computing at London Metropolitan University.
 Fiona is course leader for BSc Games Programming; she teaches game design and development and AI.
 She has co-organised several game jams, as well as ideation workshops and ZooJams at previous ACI conferences.

 Fiona’s recent research with animals has involved designing and developing playful interactive systems for elephants, in order to provide cognitive and sensory stimulation.

-Leah Williams: Lead Conservation Scientist at Chester Zoo.
+Leah Williams is Lead Conservation Scientist at Chester Zoo.
 Leah has a background in animal behavior and welfare research in zoo animals with a particular focus on birds and lower vertebrates.

 Leah’s research has focused on evaluating environmental enrichment, the impact of sound on zoo animal welfare, evaluating enclosure design and reproductive and social behavior across a number of species.